Grancy Kandagor: Career

-She made her maiden Deaflympic appearance during the 2021 Summer Deaflympics and claimed her first Deaflympic medal during the course of the multi-sport event in the women's 10000m event.
+She made her maiden Deaflympic appearance during the 2021 Summer Deaflympics (held in May 2022) and claimed her first Deaflympic medal during the course of the multi-sport event in the women's 10000m event.
 She was initially in firm contention of winning the gold in 10000m event but eventually lost her way out as she picked up a knee injury after falling down during the race.
 She settled for a bronze medal and she insisted that they planned for a Kenyan podium finish in the event but the plans were ruined with few stumbling blocks.
 Coincidentally, her fellow Kenyan compatriot Serah Wangari claimed silver medal in the same competition.
 The medal achievements of both Wangari and Grancy is also the first time that Kenya had secured a medal in the 10000m race at a Deaflympic event.
 The medals were also the first set of medals won by Kenya at the 2021 Summer Deaflympics.